 Most notable performance: “Don Quixote” ballet

 Favourite thing about the job: Making Maths approachable to children – it’s revolutionary that people aren’t afraid of numbers!

 MORE ABOUT ELINA

-Elina studies Mathematics in National and Kapodistrian University of Athens.
+Elina has studied Mathematics in National and Kapodistrian University of Athens.
 Passionate about dance, especially ballet, she has been attending classes since she was in primary school.
 Elina is also passionate about volunteering, giving back to her community and spreading kindness while making changes she wants to see in the world.
 Adding all the above, the equation led her to Maths Dance – communicating Maths through her passion and making it enjoyable for children.
-Elina joined us as an Erasmus+ Trainee and has since stayed on as part of the Maths Dance team.
+Elina joined us initially as an Erasmus+ Trainee, then as an Aministrative Assistant and has since stayed on as part of the Maths Dance team.